Find a Part Now

 Fiat 508

-The 508 Balilla was a compact car designed and developed by Fiat in 1932.
+The Fiat 508 Balilla was a compact car designed and produced by Fiat from 1932 to 1937.
 It was, effectively, the replacement of the Fiat 509, although production of the earlier model had ceased back in 1929.
 It had a three-speed transmission (increased to four in 1934), seated four, and had a top speed of about 50 mph (80 km/h).
 It sold for 10,800 lire (or 8,300 2005 euro).
 About 113,000 were produced.

 The car was also assembled by Walter Motors in Czechoslovakia, in the Centralne Warsztaty Samochodowe factory in Poland, by NSU-Fiat in Germany, and by SAFAF (rebranded in 1934 as "Simca-Fiat") in France.